John Farrar: The Strangers

+Marvin, Welch & Farrar/The Shadows

 In July 1970, Farrar left The Strangers, and he and Carroll moved to Britain, where he was invited to become a member of Marvin, Welch & Farrar, a vocal harmony group featuring two former members of The Shadows, Hank Marvin and Bruce Welch.
 By that time, Newton-John and Welch were engaged, and Farrar and Welch became two of her songwriters and producers.
 Welch and Farrar co-produced and performed on Newton-John's cover of Bob Dylan's track, "If Not for You", and the album of the same title, released in November 1971.

 Farrar also worked as a backing guitarist and vocalist with Cliff Richard.
 Marvin, Welch & Farrar put out two albums, an eponymous one in 1971, and Second Opinion (in both quadraphonic and stereo formats) in 1972.
 In 1973, a third album featured just Marvin and Farrar.
 The Shadows reformed soon after, and Farrar joined as second lead guitarist and vocalist.
 In 1975, the group represented the UK in the Eurovision Song Contest with "Let Me Be the One".
 In 1973, Farrar had appeared in the same contest as a backing guitarist and vocalist for Richard's entry, "Power to All Our Friends".
 The following year he backed and produced Newton-John on her effort, "Long Live Love".

 From 1971 to 1976, various members of The Shadows were employed as session musicians for Newton-John's early albums, recorded at London's Abbey Road Studios.
 Aside from Farrar and Welch, they included Brian Bennett, Alan Hawkshaw, Alan Tarney, Dave Richmond, and Trevor Spencer.
 Some other session musicians were the fellow Australians Kevin Peek and Terry Britten, who had both worked with Richard, and some other musicians.
 They worked under co-producers Farrar and Welch until midway through Newton-John's second album, Olivia.
 Thereafter, Farrar was her main producer.
 He produced her number-one albums, If You Love Me, Let Me Know (1974), Have You Never Been Mellow (1975), and Olivia's Greatest Hits Vol. 2 (1982).
 Farrar also produced Newton-John's first American number-one hit single, "I Honestly Love You", which was awarded the Grammy Award for Record of the Year in 1975.
 His last production for Newton-John was her album, Warm and Tender in 1989.